flatfeestack/flatfeestack/README.md

 make devtools
 ```

 Next, you need the ABI for the `PayoutBase` contract.
-After compiling the contracts with `npm run hardhat:compile`, within `smart-contracts-eth/artifacts/contracts/PayoutEth.sol/PayoutEth.json`, there is a section with `abi`.
+After compiling the contracts with `pnpm run hardhat:compile`, within `smart-contracts-eth/artifacts/contracts/PayoutEth.sol/PayoutEth.json`, there is a section with `abi`.
 Copy only this part to a separate file (the example below copies it into the same directory named `PayoutBase.abi`).
 Then navigate to the `payout` service directory and execute:

 ```shell
 abigen --abi ../smart-contracts-eth/artifacts/contracts/PayoutBase.sol/PayoutBase.abi --pkg contracts --type PayoutBase --out contracts/PayoutBase.go